CULTURE

 A couple walking together in Tokyo

-In Japan, love is celebrated a lot differently.
-Christmas Eve is the day most associated with love and romance in Japan.
-So, how does Japan celebrate Valentine’s Day?
+In Tokyo, love is celebrated a lot differently.
+Christmas Eve is the day most associated with love and romance for Tokyoites.
+So, how does Tokyo, or Japan, celebrate Valentine’s Day?

 The origins of Valentine’s Day in Japan are dubious.
 Some believe that Valentine’s Day is meant to encourage women to declare their love for a romantic interest.
-It then developed into a day where they are expected to also show appreciation, using chocolate, for the other men in their lives, their coworkers, and even their friends.
-It’s chocolate-giving, Oprah-styled!
+It then developed into a day where they are expected to also show appreciation, using chocolate, for the other men in their lives, their coworkers and even their friends.
+It’s chocolate-giving, Oprah-style!

 Sounds complicated?
 Don’t worry, we break down the kinds of Valentine’s Day chocolates and the meanings behind each one in our blog about Valentine's Day in Japan.
 You can pay us back in chocolate.